Voice prosthesis: Voice prosthesis

-In 1972 the very first voice prosthesis for voice rehabilitation after total laryngectomy was described in an article in Polish by Mozolewski.
+In 1972, the very first voice prosthesis for voice rehabilitation after total laryngectomy was described in an article in Polish by Mozolewski.
 Since then, many efforts have taken place in this area of rehabilitation.
-There are several manufacturers that have voice prosthesis in their product portfolio, e.g. Blom-Singer®, Adeva®, Eska®, MediTop®, Heimomed®.
+There are several manufacturers that have voice prosthesis in their product portfolio, e.g. Blom-Singer, Adeva, Eska, MediTop, and Heimomed.
 The internationally most widely used are devices made by InHealth Technologies and Atos Medical.
-In 1980, the first commercially available prosthesis was introduced by Singer and Blom: the 'Blom-Singer® Duckbill', a 16 French diameter, non-flanged device that the patient could remove, clean and replace him- or herself (non-indwelling).
+In 1980, the first commercially available prosthesis was introduced by Singer and Blom: the 'Blom-Singer Duckbill', a 16 French diameter, non-flanged device that the patient could remove, clean and replace themself (non-indwelling).
 The first indwelling voice prosthesis (Groningen Voice Prostheis) was described in 1984.
-And in 1990, the first Provox® voice prosthesis, manufactured by Atos Medical, was introduced to the market, followed by the Provox®2 in 1997, the Provox® ActiValve™ in 2003, and the non-indwelling Provox® NID™ in 2005.
+And in 1990, the first Provox voice prosthesis, manufactured by Atos Medical, was introduced to the market, followed by the Provox 2 in 1997, the Provox ActiValve in 2003, and the non-indwelling Provox NID in 2005.